gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 Then I remembered.
 I emptied out my suitcase and found the cause of the
 uneasiness: two stickers with goofy cartoon gophers on them.
-The first one was really enjoying his beer.
+The first one was really enjoying their beer.
 The other one has just put on a wizard hat — possibly matched with a robe.
 They were looking right into my eyes.

 The first rule of IT conferences is simple: if someone gives you a sticker, you must try the product.
 Everyone knows that.
 People place great trust in you by